AndCre87/andreacremaschi.github.io/index.md

 <img src="subFig2.jpg" alt="drawing" width="140"/>  <img src="subFig3.jpg" alt="drawing" width="140"/>  <img src="subFig4.jpg" alt="drawing" width="140"/> <img src="subFig5.jpg" alt="drawing" width="140"/>

-## PostDoc activity @ Yale-NUS, Singapore
+## Research activity @ A*STAR, Singapore
-The work I am conducting at Yale-NUS focuses on the implementation of advanced, often semi-parametric, Bayesian models to real-life data applications.
+The work I am conducting at A*STAR focuses on the implementation of advanced, often semi-parametric, Bayesian models to real-life data applications.
 In particular, I am interested in studying challenging datasets, involving mixed-type responses, covariates and time dynamics.
 The application of Bayesian nonparametric models to this challenging work is aimed at providing a more flexible fitting.

 ## PostDoc activity @ UiO, Oslo
 The three PostDoc years in Oslo have been pivotal in building my research interests.
 There, I have been able to learn a lot about Biostatistics and real-life data applications, and often had the possibility to participate by providing useful statistical insights to the study.